liip/RMT/README.md

 [![Total Downloads](https://poser.pugx.org/liip/RMT/d/total.png)](https://packagist.org/packages/liip/RMT)
 [![License](https://poser.pugx.org/liip/rmt/license.svg)](https://packagist.org/packages/liip/rmt)

-RMT is a handy tool to help releasing a new versions of your software.
+RMT is a handy tool to help releasing new versions of your software.
 You can define the type of version generator you want to use (e.g. semantic versioning), where you want to store the version (e.g. in a changelog file or as a VCS tag) and a list of actions that should be executed before or after the release of a new version.